-Any student desiring to graduate in less than four (4) years must submit a formal written request and plan to the high school administration no later than the end of his/her 9th grade year.
-The student must have a 3.25 GPA (grade point average) to be considered for early graduation and must maintain a 3.25 GPA throughout his/her three-year program.
-For more information about this possibility, see the high school administration.
-Students who graduate early will not be considered for position as Valedictorian or Salutatorian.
+Any student desiring to graduate in less than four (4) years of high school must submit a formal, written request and plan to the high school administration no later than the end of the 9th grade year.
+The student must have a 3.50 GPA (grade point average) to be considered for early graduation and must maintain a 3.50 GPA throughout the three-year program.
+Early graduation plans must include earning the grade-level Legacy Bible credit for any grade "skipped."
+For more information about early graduation, please see the Director of Academics.
+Students who graduate early will not be considered for the honors of Valedictorian or Salutatorian.